The 2011 Localism Act has provided communities with the opportunity to decide and influence the future of the places in which they live and work.

 To date, two Neighbourhood Planning Areas have been designated within Erewash.
 These cover the parishes of Breadsall and Little Eaton.
 More about the progress being made in these areas, as well as information about the process followed so far, can be found at dedicated pages for Breadsall and Little Eaton.
 Or by accessing the relevant Parish Council's websites for Breadsall and Little Eaton.

 A useful web resource has been produced by the organisation Locality.
-It includes wide ranging advice on neighbourhood planning, containing a number of relevant materials which provide a helpful introduction to those interested and can be accessed here.
+It includes wide ranging advice on neighbourhood planning, containing a number of relevant materials which provide a helpful introduction to those interested.
+For more information visit Locality's website.